ihh/zoogas/README.txt

 Reds eat greens eat blues eat reds.
 Munch munch munch munch munch.

-There's not much to do; just watch'em eat each other and breed.
+There's not much to do; just maintain the cage enclosures.
+They're built out of this cheap cement that degrades really fast.
-You could use this cement (S) to make cages, I guess.
+You can use this cement spray (S) to repair'em, but watch your stocks (upper right).
+To use the spray, just mouseover where you want to repair and press S (or click).

+You have a few other tools, too:
-Or torment them with the acid spray (D).
+If the animals get out of hand, use the acid spray (D).
 Kinda cruel though.
 Folk say they like the perfume (F), but y'ask me, they horny enough without it.
 Keep your hands off the mutator gas (G), that ain't for newbies like you!

 You can track your population balances down the bottom of the screen.
 Tools are on the right.
-Watch your diversity score!
+Watch your diversity score and don't let any critters go extinct!

-OK, I'm off to the secret Volcano - that's the next game.
+OK, I'm off to lunch.
 Catch ya later!
 ---STAN THE MAN, HEAD ZOOKEEPER